-If fruit or nut trees are not sprayed regularly for diseases and pests the growth of lichens and mosses may be prevented by a late fall or winter spray of 10-5-100 bordeaux mixture.
-(See page 10).
+If fruit or nut trees are not sprayed regularly for diseases and pests the growth of lichens and mosses may be prevented by a late fall or winter spray of 6-6-50 bordeaux mixture.
 A driving spray under high pressure should be employed and all the moss and mosslike growths on the branches should be thoroughly saturated.